systemd/python-systemd/README.md

 ===============

 Python module for native access to the systemd facilities.
-Functionality is seperated into a number of modules:
+Functionality is separated into a number of modules:
 - systemd.journal supports sending of structured messages to the journal and reading journal files,
 - systemd.daemon wraps parts of libsystemd useful for writing daemons